oracle/docker-images/OracleAnalytics/README.md

 Oracle Analytics Server on Docker
 =============
-Sample Docker configurations to facilitate installation, configuration, and environment setup for DevOps users.
+Sample container configurations to facilitate installation, configuration, and environment setup for DevOps users.
 This project includes quick start [dockerfiles](dockerfiles/) for Oracle Analytics Server 2022 (6.4) based on Oracle Linux 7, Oracle JRE 8 (Server) and Oracle FMW Infrastructure 12.2.1.4.0.

 For more information about Oracle Analytics Server please see the [Oracle Analytics Server Online Documentation](https://docs.oracle.com/en/middleware/bi/analytics-server/index.html).